 Budget cuts during FY21 have been challenging, however, we remain on pace to avoid another deficit in FY21.
 Our athletics department has streamlined our operations, reduced expenses and continue to experience great success across the board.
-Though we did experience a deficit in FY20, we feel our department's financial health is stable and we should come out of COVID leaner, more efficient and resourceful.
-Our department's goal is to be fiscally sound.
+Though we did experience a deficit in FY20, we feel our department's financial health remains stable and we should come out of COVID leaner, more efficient and resourceful.

+Our department's goal is to be fiscally sound and the objective to work within our budget is taken extremely seriously by everyone on our staff.
 New budget controls in place should allow us to work within our budget without experiencing deficits, granted no more events like COVID wipe out major sources of revenue.

-Both short- and long-term budgetary goals are the same for our department.
-We are focused on increasing our athletics reserve annually, continuing to supplement our operating budget with fundraised dollars and will continue being frugal in our spending without jeopardizing the experience we offer our student-athletes, athletics staff, and supporters.
+Both short- and long-term budget planning goals are the same for our department.
+We are focused on increasing our athletics reserve annually, continuing to supplement our operating budget with fundraised dollars and will continue being frugal in our spending without jeopardizing the experience we offer our student-athletes, athletics staff and supporters.
+Bottom line, our team is striving to reach our full potential and are focused on being good stewards of the institutions finances along the way.